Divorce Mortgage Refinance Buyout

 3. Cashout Buyout Mortgage Refinance – If there is significant equity in your home, the spouse staying usually has to “buy out” the other’s share.
 This requires a Florida divorce buyout agreement

 • The Cash-Out Refinance: You aren’t just refinancing the remaining balance; you are taking out a larger loan to buy out your ex-spouse in cash.
-This could significantly increase your monthly mortgage payment if rates went up and your taking out a much larger loan amount.
+This could significantly increase your monthly mortgage payment if rates rise and you take out a much larger loan amount.

 • LTV Limits: Assuming your credit and income qualify, most Florida mortgage lenders won’t let you borrow more than 80% of the home’s value.
 If the buyout amount plus the existing mortgage exceeds that, you might not have enough equity for a buyout, and you may be stuck.